hosua/yugioh-fm-tools/README.md

-## Yu-Gi-Oh Forbidden Memories Duel Points Calculator
+## Yu-Gi-Oh Forbidden Memories Tools

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This calculator was made using information based on this [guide](https://www.neoseeker.com/forums/3085/t2018541-calculating-duel-rank/).
 If anything on here is unclear, please watch that guide.
-To use the app, visit this [link](https://hosua.github.io/yugioh-forbidden-memories-duel-calculator/).
+To use the app, visit this [link](https://hosua.github.io/yugioh-fm-tools/).

 If you would like to host an instance of the application on your own, see the below commands.